 The Air Force Medical Service (AFMS) mission is to ensure medically fit forces, provide expeditionary medics, and improve the health of all we serve to meet our Nation’s needs.

 Readiness is critical in all that the AFMS does.
 It means being fit to fly, having healthy and prepared families at home, and ensuring Airmen have the equipment and expertise required to complete the mission.

 Total Force Full Spectrum Medical Readiness includes all Airmen under the total force umbrella, from home station to deployed locations.
-AFMS supports the U.S. Air Force by providing trusted care to 200,000 Airmen currently engaged in operations around the world.
+AFMS supports the U.S. Air Force by providing trusted care to more than 320,000 Airmen.
 Outside of the operational environment, AFMS delivers health care to 2.6 million patients at 76 medical installations worldwide.